mixelpixel/finShell/README.md

 +--------+--------------+--------------+-----------------------+--------------+-------------------------+-----------+
 ```

 Next up, I think I would like to combine the two into one table showing pertinent dividend details with the basic position.
-I am not entirely sure, however, that I fully grasp the math yet and need to go touch grass now that this is in a useful state (as of Jan 1, 3:30pm MST)
+I am not entirely sure, however, that I fully grasp the math yet for teasing out what I expect vs. where it's going.
+I would also like to finesse how crypto is situated given the variable reward rates from staking (so I would want a mic of price and yield as a exit floor), but for now I need to go touch some grass since this is now in a useful state (as of Jan 1, 3:30pm MST)